 Specific activities include role-playing to bring stories and personalities to life; various art disciplines introducing children to new ways of seeing and thinking; activities supporting increased patience, concentration, and processing and sequencing skills; and providing a rich sensory environment through musical instrument activities.

 The educational programs are facilitated directly on-site at different locations all around Orange County.
-The Child Creativity Lab provides all materials, educational programming, artist/creativity educators, assistants, and volunteers for each Museum-on-Wheels program.
-Programs are primarily geared towards children in the age of 5 - 11 and can accommodate up to 30 children at a time.
-The available staff/volunteer to child ratio is approximately 6:1.
+The Child Creativity Lab provides all materials, educational programming, artist/creativity educators, and volunteers for each STEAM + Creativity Mobile Makerspace program.
+Programs are primarily geared towards children in the age of 5 - 11, but are appropriate for K-12 students.